 Rank in the Hierarchy of Hell

-Secondly, and perhaps more commonly, the term alastor is used as a generic designation for a class of evil spirits.
-In this sense, Alastor is not a single entity with a fixed rank but rather a type of malevolent daemon.
-This makes him comparable to terms like incubus or succubus—descriptions of a function rather than a title in a military hierarchy.
-These generic alastores are considered possessing, tormenting spirits, essentially the foot soldiers of relentless misfortune and generational curses.
+Second, and more often, the word alastor is used as a general term for a group of evil spirits.
+In this way, Alastor is not just one being with a set rank, but a type of harmful demon.
+This is similar to terms like incubus or succubus, which describe what they do rather than their rank.
+These alastores are seen as spirits that possess and torment, acting as the foot soldiers of misfortune and family curses.

 Mystical Correspondences